 The Best Hinged Knee Brace for Your Needs

-There is a lot of variety when it comes to hinged knee braces, as you probably already know.
-To list just a few types, hinged knee braces include functional, prophylactic, unloading, rehabilitative – and the list goes on.
+There is a lot of variety when it comes to hinged knee braces.
+To list just a few types, hinged knee braces include functional, prophylactic, offloading, rehabilitative – and the list goes on.
 Some target only a narrow category of treatment, while others are more multi-functional.
-Making it even more confusing, not all braces are supported by research.
+Making things even more confusing, not all braces are supported by research.
 In many cases, the evidence is inconclusive.
 So out of all this information, what is the best hinged knee brace for your needs?

 Because you deserve to know which braces could actually help you, this article is a research-based overview of the main categories of hinged knee braces.
 For your ease, we’ve organized the content into several sections.
 While we recommend reading it all in order, feel free to click on a topic if you have a specific question in mind:

 Why wear a hinged knee brace?

 As the name suggests, hinged knee braces include hinges.
 The hinges typically connect solid bars that run alongside the leg.
 The hinges and bars work together to stabilize the knee by limiting certain movements.
 A hinged brace can prevent hyperextension, control the speed and range of leg movements, and promote a certain alignment of the joint.

 Hinged braces are typically worn when the knee is unstable or vulnerable to more damage, such as in cases involving injury, surgery recovery, or knee osteoarthritis.
 In comparison, non-hinged knee braces include products such as sleeves and compression braces.
 Because they do not include hinges or bars, they offer less support but more freedom of movement.
 As a result, sleeves and compression braces are better suited for treating knee conditions that are mild or moderate in severity.
 If you want to learn more about when to choose a non-hinged knee brace, check out this guide for everything you need to know.